b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 layout: post
 ---
 {: .box-note}
-<i class="fas fa-exclamation icon-yellow" aria-hidden="true"></i> Directly inspired by Alexandra Lautarescu's [blog post](https://www.alautarescu.com/post/what-i-use-during-my-phd){:target="_blank" rel="noopener"} (also see amazing [blog on Repro2020](https://www.alautarescu.com/post/advanced-methods-in-reproducible-science-2020){:target="_blank" rel="noopener"}).
+<i class="fas fa-exclamation icon-yellow" aria-hidden="true"></i> I don't update this post often, some links may no longer work, sorry!.

 I am continuously inspired by tech and amazing things that make life easier.
 Here I'm attempting to keep track of them.
 I hope that by having this page, you might also find something useful.

 ### Contents
 {:.no_toc}